An example of a compact non-C-analytic real subvariety of ${\mathbb R}^3$

 Let us proceed in steps.
 Start with the sphere $z^2=1-x^2-y^2$, thinking of $z^2$ as a ``graph''.
 Pinch the sphere along the $y$-axis by multiplying by $x^2$ to obtain the subvariety $S_1$ given by

 The picture is the left hand side of Figure~\ref{fig:bubble12}.

 The subvariety $S_1$ is irreducible, and it contains the $y$-axis as a subvariety.
 This subvariety is already somewhat pathological.
 It has components of different dimensions, and the regular points of dimension two are not topologically connected.
+By \emph{regular} points we mean points near which the subvariety is a real-analytic submanifold.
+It can be shown that the regular points are dense in the subvariety, and by analytic continuation, if the set of regular points is connected, then the subvariety must be irreducible.
+The converse is true (but much harder to prove) for complex subvarieties, but as we see, it is not true for real subvarieties.